giffy1/My-Gestures/README.md

 	Can the wearable reduce sampling rate if low on battery?
 	If the wearable turns off, the handheld service should terminate If the handheld turns off, the sensors should be disabled
-4. Add functionality to notification buttons on handheld
+4. Add functionality to notification button on handheld
-5. Code refactoring as always
+5. Allow wearable to store data locally temporarily, when not near phone
 6. UI improvements on handheld
 7. Continuous speech recognition only if battery life doesn't suffer too much
 8. GNU GPL?